giuliandrimba/nu/README.md

 ## Javascript

-You can use coffeescript, ES6 and React/JSX in the same project.
+You can use coffeescript and ES6 in the same project.

 #### Dependency management